 Iceland is the 3rd in the world for most coffee consumed, with a staggering 9 kilograms (20 lbs.) consumed per person every year.
 Although the cold and snowy weather may play a small part in the desire to drink so much hot coffee, Icelandic coffee culture is also a huge reason for the popularity of coffee.

-Coffee in Iceland is no different from the coffee consumed in other parts of the world, but what makes Icelandic coffee unique from the rest is roasting and brewing processes Some actually say that Icelandic coffee is the best in the world, but that would be up for debate.
+Coffee in Iceland is no different from the coffee consumed in other parts of the world, but what makes Icelandic coffee unique from the rest is the roasting and brewing processes Some actually say that Icelandic coffee is the best in the world, but that would be up for debate.

 We are going to take a look at Iceland’s coffee culture and everything you need to know about the country’s love for coffee.
+You might also be interested to know that Finland’s coffee culture is very similar to Iceland’s.

 Icelanders do not drink decaf coffee and it is incredibly hard to find in the country.

-Quick History on Icelandic Coffee
+Quick History of Icelandic Coffee

 Arni Magnússon, a collector of valuable manuscripts, was the one responsible for introducing coffee to Iceland in 1703.
 Then in the mid-18th century, Icelanders started to roast coffee and explore different flavors.
 It’s worth noting that prior to this, the coffee was in the form of raw green beans.

 By the time green coffee became popular, most people owned their own grinder and roasting device.
 Brewing would have typically been done with cloth filters too.
-After this popularity, people were consuming up to 3 cups a day, mainly through their work times.
+After this popularity, people were consuming up to 3 cups a day, mainly during their work times.

 It is said that roasting companies started around the 1950s, which is when people stopped their home roasting and grinding.
 Pushing on to the late 1900s, coffee became a part of everyday life.